 Write down the ones that are relevant, or click them and see where it leads you next.
 You could keep going for hours and it’s a super easy way to fill up your content calendar.

-#3 – Listen to your customers
+5. Listen to your customers

-Listen to your customers by jumping onto social media and forums relative to your industry and spend an hour or two a month reading through their comments.
+Spend a couple of hours each month reading through their comments.
 Look closely at what questions they’re asking, any problems they’re facing relating to products you stock or issues with services offered within your industry.

 Rather get help from a professional blog writer?